Rungutan/rungutan-cli/README.md

 [Rungutan](https://rungutan.com) is the first API Load Testing SaaS platform worldwide, 100% Serverless, which  helps you simulate workflows to emulate user experience, so it's easier to design workflow oriented strategies.

+## Where do I sign up?

+Althgouh we love our [landing page](https://rungutan.com) and we definitely think it's worth checking out, you can sign up directly by going on [https://app.rungutan.com](https://app.rungutan.com)

+## Do you have any ACTUAL documentation?

+D'oh.

+You can find it on our [Docs](https://docs.rungutan.com) page.

 ## Why use the CLI?

 This CLI has been designed for: